 - Baked potatoes with low fat filling

-- A salad roll or sandwich, or even good with a banana
+- A salad roll or sandwich and banana bread

 - Liquid meal such as Sustagen